nekiro/Foxy.dj/README.md

 # Foxy.dj

 Foxy.dj is a discord music bot that plays your favorite music.
-It is written purely in Javascript.
+It is written purely in Javascript (CommonJs).

 ## Features

 - Plays your favorite music
 - Written to handle several guilds (discord servers) at once
-- Asynchronous (mostly)
+- Asynchronous

 ## Installation